Is Voluntary Repossession Bad for Your Credit?

 Chapter 13 does not include a Statement of Intention, because it utilizes a three- to five-year repayment plan instead.
 However, you can use the repayment plan to pay off your auto loans, including missed payments, provided you continue to meet the terms of your plan.

-In addition to the ability to pay back the money you are behind on, Chapter 13 offers additional options to debtors overwhelmed by a significant car loan.
+In addition to the ability to pay back the money they are behind on, Chapter 13 offers additional options to debtors overwhelmed by a significant car loan.
 Under specific circumstances, a debtor could substantially lower their monthly payment by “cramming down” their car payment.

-Returning to the example above, your car has a fair market value of $30,000, but the balance due on your loan is $50,000.
+Returning to the example above, suppose your car has a fair market value of $30,000, but the balance due on your loan is $50,000.
 At the time you file for bankruptcy, you are $2,000 behind in the payments.
 Typically, if you want to keep the car, you would pay the $2,000 back through your bankruptcy plan, while directly paying your lender the regular monthly contractual payment.

 If you are eligible for a “cramdown,” a few critical things occur.
 First, our attorney will file a motion with the court to determine that the secured portion of the balance due is equal to the fair market value of your vehicle.
 Then, the remaining balance of $20,000 will be categorized as unsecured and dischargeable debt in your bankruptcy case.
 This means that you will pay the balance of $30,000 through your bankruptcy plan and the remaining $20,000 could be discharged.
 Additionally, you will no longer have a monthly payment to your lender.
 If you meet all of the eligibility requirements, your monthly car expense could be drastically lowered.

 If you do not qualify for a “cramdown,” you could still take advantage of the five-year payment plan to lower your monthly bills.
 If you have less than five years remaining on your car loan, by paying off the entire balance through your bankruptcy plan, you could extend the amount of time, thus lowering your monthly payment.
-For example, the remaining balance on your car is $15,000 and you have two years left on you on your loan.
+For example, suppose the remaining balance on your car is $15,000 and you have two years left on you on your loan.
 That would equal monthly payments of $625 to your lender.
 If you pay off the $15,000 through your bankruptcy plan, the payment would be stretched over five years.
 Therefore, your monthly payment would be $250.
 While this does not decrease the total amount due, it might make keeping your car feasible.